Newport Bay Conservancy

 Statement from the CEO/Executive Director

 Newport Bay Conservancy has operated like a typical "friends" organization for the past 50 years: All donations received have gone directly back into the Bay.
 Donations go toward training new volunteers, educating youth, conducting restoration projects, organizing trash cleanups and much more.
 But as we take on large grant contracts to do great work such as that in Big Canyon, we need much more than the typical "friends" donation to keep things running.
-To sustain these larger efforts to protect and preserve the Bay, $250,000 or more in capital is needed.
+To sustain these larger efforts to protect and preserve the Bay, we are fundraising for additional capital to enable us to have the flexibility and staff support to undertake these larger projects.

 We hope you will help.